 The deadline for submitting a mis-sold PPI claim to your bank or financial provider was agreed by the banks and financial regulator and came into effect at 11.59pm on 29 August 2019.

-You can still make a PPI claim if you’ve experienced exceptional circumstances that prevented you from making a claim before the deadline, but this will be assessed on a case-by-case basis.
-Head to our how to reclaim mis-sold PPI guide for more information.
+You can still make a PPI claim if you've experienced exceptional circumstances that prevented you from making a claim before the deadline, but this will be assessed on a case-by-case basis.
+Head to our for more information.